HeyAlex/CornerSheet/README.md

 ```

 ## Samples
-You can find sample in app module, to understand functionality of library.
-[APK](https://github.com/HeyAlex/CornerSheet/raw/master/raw/app-debug.apk) sample
+You can find sample in app module, to understand functionality of library or just get an APK [here](https://github.com/HeyAlex/CornerSheet/raw/master/raw/app-debug.apk)